 4HCl + MnO2 → MnCl2 + 2H2O + Cl2

-When manganese dioxide is added to a solution of hydrochloric acid, half of the chlorine ions oxidize and form elemental chlorine, while the others bond with manganese.
+When manganese dioxide is added to a solution of hydrochloric acid, half of the chlorine ions are oxidized to form molecular chlorine, while the other half bond with manganese.

-How is the hydrochloric acid produced that is used in this experiment?
+How is the hydrochloric acid for this experiment produced?

-In the first step, NaCl (table salt) is mixed with MnO2 (manganese dioxide) and in the second step we add NaHSO4 (sodium hydrogen sulfate) and water.
+First, NaCl (table salt) is mixed with MnO2 (manganese dioxide).
+Next, we add NaHSO4 (sodium hydrogen sulfate) and water.
 This mixture is then heated.
-When NaHSO4 (sodium hydrogen sulfate) is dissolved in water, hydrogen ion or proton (H+) is released:
+When NaHSO4 (sodium hydrogen sulfate) is dissolved in water, it releases a hydrogen ion, or proton (H+):

 NaHSO4 → Na+ + H+ + SO42–

-At the same time, sodium chloride separates into two ions, Na+ and Cl-:
+At the same time, sodium chloride splits into two ions, Na+ and Cl-:

 NaCl → Na+ + Cl–

-When the chloride and hydrogen ions meet, they bond together and form hydrochloric (HCl) acid:
+When the chloride and hydrogen ions meet, they bond to form hydrochloric (HCl) acid: